Grant Farred: Books

 Farred most recent book, In Motion, At Rest: The Event of the Athletic Body (2014), examines the "infamous events" of basketball player Ron Artest and footballers Eric Cantona and Zinedine Zidane, arguing that "theorizing the event through sport makes possible an entirely original way of thinking about it.
 He shows how what was inherent in the event is opened to new possibilities for understanding ontological being by thinking about sport philosophically.

-Group of 88

-Farred was one of the "Group of 88," a group of 88 professors at Duke who signed an advertisement in the Duke student newspaper, The Chronicle, shortly after white members of the university's lacrosse team were charged with raping a black woman on the night of 13 March 2006.
-The assertion was later shown to be false, and the players declared innocent of all charges.
-The prosecuting district attorney Mike Nifong was judicially removed, charged with misconduct, and disbarred.

 Theorizing Black Studies: Thinking Black Intellectuals

-An article by Lawrence Lan that appeared in the Cornell Sun on 12 April 2010, noted that Farred had "invited two female graduate students to attend a conference at the University of Rochester entitled 'Theorizing Black Studies: Thinking Black Intellectuals.'”
-After the two students arrived late for one panel at the conference, Farred said to them: “When you both walked in, I thought, ‘Who are these black bitches?’”, They told him that they found the comment offensive, and he apologised.
+An article by Lawrence Lan that appeared in the Cornell Sun on 12 April 2010, noted that Farred had "invited two female graduate students to attend a conference at the University of Rochester entitled 'Theorizing Black Studies: Thinking Black Intellectuals.'"
+After the two students arrived late for one panel at the conference, Farred said to them: "When you both walked in, I thought, 'Who are these black bitches?'", They told him that they found the comment offensive, and he apologised.